CamPVG: Camera-Controlled Panoramic Video Generation with Epipolar-Aware Diffusion: Conclusion

 \section{Conclusion}

 In this work, we propose CamPVG, the first diffusion-based framework for panoramic video generation guided by precise camera poses.
 By introducing panoramic Plücker embedding with the pose encoder, our method effectively learns panoramic camera geometry, enabling more accurate modeling of camera trajectories based on panoramic images.
 Additionally, through the spherical epipolar module, we achieve fine-grained feature aggregation by leveraging features along epipolar lines from different viewpoints, thereby enhancing consistency across video frames.
 Compared to other camera-controlled video generation methods, our approach demonstrate state-of-the-art performance in panoramic video generation, excelling in camera trajectory consistency, frame realism, and overall video quality.

-However, the limited availability of panoramic datasets with accurate camera poses constrains the performance of our method in outdoor scenes.
-Future work will focus on improving the generalization capability of our approach and enhancing the quality of generated longer panoramic video sequences.
+\paragraph{Limitation} Our method is currently limited by the availability of panoramic datasets with accurate camera pose annotations, which affects its performance in complex outdoor environments.
+Due to these dataset constraints, the generated panoramic videos are primarily from static scenes.

+\paragraph{Future Work} In future work, we plan to incorporate dynamic-scene panoramic data to enhance motion realism and improve the generalization ability of our framework.